Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic energy balance framework: Abstract

 \section{Abstract}

 Earth's temperature variability can be partitioned into internal and externally-forced components.
 Yet, underlying mechanisms and their relative contributions remain insufficiently understood, especially on decadal to centennial timescales.
 Important reasons for this are difficulties in isolating internal and externally-forced variability.
 Here, we provide a physically-motivated emulation of global mean surface temperature (GMST) variability, which allows for the separation of internal and external variations.
 To this end, we introduce the ``ClimBayes'' software package, which infers climate parameters from a stochastic energy balance model (EBM) with a Bayesian approach.
 We apply our method to GMST data from temperature observations and 20 last millennium simulations from climate models of intermediate to high complexity.
 This yields the best estimates of the EBM's \textit{forced} and \textit{forced + internal} response, which we refer to as emulated variability.
 The timescale-dependent variance is obtained from spectral analysis.
 In particular, we contrast the emulated \textit{forced} and \textit{forced + internal} variance on interannual to centennial timescales with that of the GMST \textit{target}.
 Our findings show that a stochastic EBM closely approximates the power spectrum and timescale-dependent variance of GMST as simulated by modern climate models.
-This demonstrates the potential of combining Bayesian inference with conceptual climate models to emulate statistics of climate variables across timescales.
+Small deviations at interannual timescales can be attributed to the simplified representation of internal variability and, in particular, the absence of (pseudo-)oscillatory modes in the stochastic EBM.
+Altogether, we demonstrate the potential of combining Bayesian inference with conceptual climate models to emulate statistics of climate variables across timescales.

 \begin{quotation} Understanding the statistical properties and sources of Earth's surface temperature variations is of great importance in climate science.
 To this end, we analyze the variability of global mean surface temperature (GMST) with a simple stochastic energy balance model (EBM).
 With Bayesian methods and spectral analysis, we separate internally-generated and externally-forced contributions to GMST variations on different timescales in state-of-the-art climate model simulations.
 Our results show that a stochastic EBM can emulate the variability of more complex climate models.
 The combined use of Bayesian inference and conceptual climate models therefore provides a versatile tool to advance the understanding of internal and forced variability in Earth's dynamical system. \end{quotation}